yugabyte/yugabyte-db/docs/content/stable/develop/change-data-capture/using-yugabytedb-grpc-replication/debezium-connector-yugabytedb.md

 | DECIMAL [(M[,D])] | FLOAT64 | |
 | MONEY [(M[,D])] | FLOAT64 | |

 The other possible value for `decimal.handling.mode` is `string`.
-In this case, the connector represents `DECIMAL`, `NUMERIC`, and `MONEY` values as their formatted string representation, and encodes them as shown in the following table.
+In this case, the connector represents DECIMAL, NUMERIC, and MONEY values as their formatted string representation, and encodes them as shown in the following table.

 The following table describes mappings when `decimal.handling.mode` is `string`.